-Under the Noxious Weeds Act you have a legal obligation to manage noxious weeds on land that you own or occupy.
+Under the Biosecurity Act 2015 everyone has a legal obligation to manage identified priority weeds on land that they own or occupy.

-Council's role is to work with landowners and occupiers to help you with your responsibilities according to the Noxious Weeds Act.
+Council's role is to work with landowners and occupiers to help them meet their general biosecurity duty according to the Act.
 This includes:

-- Providing advice and information on ways to control weeds.
+- providing advice and information on ways to manage weeds.

-- An ongoing program of rural and urban inspections to check for noxious weeds.
+- an ongoing program of rural and urban inspections to check for priority weeds.

-- Noxious weed management in the MidCoast area.
-Conducted on a priority basis, when available funds allow.
+Weed management in the MidCoast area is conducted strategically on a priority basis, as available funds allow.

 You can also ask us to inspect your property.

-What happens if any noxious weeds are found?
+What happens if any priority weeds are found?

-After an inspection we send a report with a list of the noxious weeds found.
+After an inspection we send a report with a list of the priority weeds found.